intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 ## Prerequisites

-While the experiment can be run in a developer setting from within a virtual machine or on your own laptop, the experiment is targeted a data center environment with high bandwidth links and rich multi socket servers.
+While the experiment can be run in a developer setting from within a virtual machine or on your own laptop, it is targeted for the data center environment with high bandwidth links and rich multi socket servers.
+Therefore further steps will assume that experiment will be run in the multi node environment.
 It can be a surprisingly tricky exercise to rule out unintended sources of interference in these experiments, so below is a guide to setting up the experiment and some guidance in how to debug a misbehaving setup.

 ### Snap